dp-depalobos/c-gflow/README.md

   |         (3, 8) |   Beer |  8 | ... |

-It will then be combined to a single node.
+It will be combined to a single node.
 Rows having common parent will be aggregated together

   Sample aggregate
   | key[pid] |                     children                       |